 QC engineers or manual testers can be promoted to QA engineers after three to four years of experience depending on their skill sets covering the whole process of STLC and SDLC.
 All testing managers and team leaders are said to be QA.

 QA’s main intention is to prevent the defect.
 QA engineers perform different activities like setting up the testing environments, analyzing the requirements, reviewing, walkthroughs and inspecting the documents, meeting with all the stakeholders, making testing plans, test closure, and making different matrices to evaluate the testing performance, etc. QA engineer is involved throughout the development process.

-Quality Controller (QE) in Software Testing
+Quality Engineer (QE) in Software Testing

 QE stands for Quality Engineering.
 QE’s role is to manage and optimize the quality of the software throughout the entire development process.